ricardoadorno/akademus/.github/instructions/backend.instructions.md

+---
+applyTo: 'apps/api/**/*'
+---

-# GitHub Copilot Instructions for NestJS Backend Project
+# Copilot Instructions - Backend (NestJS/Prisma)

-## Project Overview

-This is a NestJS backend application using Prisma ORM with TypeScript.
+You are helping with the backend NestJS application in the `apps/api` directory using Prisma ORM with TypeScript.
 Follow these patterns and conventions consistently.

 ## Architecture Patterns

 ### Resource Structure (NestJS CLI Pattern)

 ```
-src/
+apps/api/src/
 ├── modules/
 │   └── [resource]/
 │       ├── dto/